-Sarah Sanders Says Trump Supports Victims Of Domestic Abuse — But Won't Say Why The President Doesn't Say So Himself
+The White House Still Can't Answer Basic Questions About Rob Porter

 A second White House staffer also resigned last week amid an allegation of domestic violence from an ex-wife.
 Former speechwriter David Sorensen's ex-wife said he ran over her foot with a car and put out a cigarette on her hand.
 He denied the allegations.

-The Porter scandal has unleashed mixed messages from the White House on who knew about the allegations, when, and how they were handled.
+The White House's has handling of the Porter scandal has resulted in several varying reports about who knew about the allegations, when, and how they were handled.

 The New York Times and the Washington Post reported that chief of staff John Kelly instructed staff on Friday to say Porter was thrown out of the White House 40 minutes after he learned of the allegations.